Circuit de la Sarthe: Events

-Race results

 Weather and climate

 Météo France runs a weather station in Le Mans, which exhibits an oceanic climate (Köppen Cfb).
 With both the 24-hour races and the French MotoGP round being run before the peak of summer, high-profile races often have cool temperatures both in terms of ambient and track conditions with rainfall being a potential factor.
 Although nights cool off, sometimes into the single-digits, during the 24-hour car race, air frosts have never been recorded in June.
+The weather station is located at the local airport just a few hundred metres from the main grandstand and pit lane of the circuit.